The translation of this document is outdated.

 governments have the right, in accordance with procedures laid

-down by law, to:
+down in law, to:

-1) establish local government institutions, founding societies
+1) establish local government institutions, found associations

-own resources in capital companies;
+resources in capital companies;

 2) acquire and alienate movable and immovable property,